pypy/pypy/pypy/doc/translation.rst

 External Function Calls
 =======================

-External function call approach is described in `rffi`_ documentation.
+The external function call approach is described in `rffi`_ documentation.

 .. _`rffi`: rffi.html

 How It Fits Together
 ====================

-As should be clear by now, the translation tool chain of PyPy is a flexible and complicated beast, formed from many separate components.
+As should be clear by now, the translation toolchain of PyPy is a flexible and complicated beast, formed from many separate components.

-The following image summarizes the various parts of the tool chain as of the 0.9 release, with the default translation to C highlighted:
+The following image summarizes the various parts of the toolchain as of the 0.9 release, with the default translation to C highlighted:

 .. image:: image/pypy-translation-0.9.png